aheenam/laravel-package-cli/README.md

 $ laravel-package generate vendor/package-name --force
 ```

+### Install composer dependecies

+Using the `--install` flag, you can enforce that, after the generation of the package is done, the command changes into the new directory and runs `composer install` to install the dependecies.

 ### Generate a LICENSE

 You can pass an option to not only create an empty LICENSE file, but also populate it with the appropriate LICENSE content.